DionysusSS13/Dionysus/.github/CONTRIBUTING.md

 Maintainers can revert your changes if they feel they are not worth maintaining or if they did not live up to the quality specifications.

+There are also sub-roles for some maintainers, like spritetainer and loretainer, which, as their name suggests, are only expected to be responsible for managing sprite changes and lore changes.

 <details>
 <summary>Maintainer Guidelines</summary>